carlosolarte/RESPEG/README.md

 result State: fail(46)
 ```

-We have collected all the results and summarize them in the `csv` files of each
+We have collected all the results and summarized them in the `csv` files of each
 directory, containing the final state of the parser for each input file as well
 as the number of steps performed to reach that state.
 These results are also
 reported in Table1 of our paper.
 Some minor differences are due to adjustments